 Dinosaur is a tiny town located in the state of Colorado.
 With a population of 246 people and just one neighborhood, Dinosaur is the 230th largest community in Colorado.
 Dinosaur has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Dinosaur, where the median household income is $51,086.00.

-Dinosaur is a blue-collar town, with 75.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Dinosaur, you'll notice that it is more blue-collar than most other communities in America.
+75.28% of Dinosaur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Dinosaur is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Dinosaur who work in management occupations (12.36%), office and administrative support (5.62%), and sales jobs (5.62%).

 The per capita income in Dinosaur in 2022 was $10,834, which is low income relative to Colorado and the nation.
 This equates to an annual income of $43,336 for a family of four.